bretdavidson/shallow-dive-deep-learning-dlf2018/index.md

 ???

 A faculty member at NCSU from the dept of marine, earth, and atmospheric sciences, contacted the libraries looking for machine learning support.
 They have an extremely large dataset of over 1 million snowflake images.
-These images are taken by one of only ten cameras that are doing this capture.

 They have used a number of "traditional" machine learning techniques to attempt to classify degrees of "riming" on snowflakes, that is, how large or small the clusters of ice are.
-We are working with them to develop a proof of concept model to explore the potential for current deep learning computer vision techniques to improve on their results.
+We are working with them to develop a proof of concept deep learning model to further improve on their results.

 This has also been an opportunity to explore the viability of providing this kind of service to researchers.
 Is it useful for them?
 Can we scale this kind of support?